Takashiidobe/notes/src/books/game-programming-patterns/command.md

 ## Configuring Input

-- Let\'s say we have to configure input:
+- Let's say we have to configure input:

 ```cpp
 enum class Button { X, Y, A, B };